CV examples

 Next Steps?

 Explore our diverse professional CV templates for hair and beauty roles, easily tailored to entry-level applicants to senior-level stylists.
 With our CV Builder, you can effortlessly personalise your CV through our user-friendly platform tailored to your career goals.
-Alternatively, discover more practical tips and advice on our career blog if you are considering a career change to the beauty and hair industry.
+Discover more practical tips and advice on our career blog if you are considering a career change.

 FAQ